 Email Marketing Calendar

 If you’re running a subscription or EDM campaign, this type of calendar can help you out.
 You can use this calendar to schedule when emails are sent.
 You can also include your target email list, and what stage they’re in.

 This kind of calendar is can be good for reminders to send emails out to your list about special offers or news updates.
-Get started with creating your own by copying our email marketing calendar template.
+Get the email marketing calendar template here.

 An editorial calendar works best for planning out blog posts and other editorial content.

 Regularly updating your website with SEO-rich content is a guaranteed way to boost your Google rankings, but you need to do it consistently.
 An editorial calendar can map out what content to create, and when to publish it.